spolcyn/go-west-young-man/notes.md

     * Since re-slicing doesn't create a new array, if working with a small part of big array, copy the slice and let the old one get garbage collected
 - Range: iterate over slice or map -- two vars for each iteration, one the index, one a copy of the element at that index
     * Can skip using index or value by the " _ " character, e.g., for i, _ := range pow.
 If you just want the index, can just straight omit the second var (so it seems for i, _ := range pow and for i := range pow are the same)
+- Maps: maps key to values; make() can make a map like for slices. map[key]Value
+    * Map literals can be declared with their keys & values - "if top-level type is just a type name, you can omit it from the elements of the literal" - Question: What is a top-level type, and when would it not just be a type name?
+A slice, array?